teepluss/Dashboard/README.md

 7. Add Less CSS
 9. Add Coffee Script

-## What It's hard to do?
+## What is hard to do?

-1. Create user guide, manual or something like that to make everybody clear what I am doing.
+1. Create user guide, manual, document or something like that to make everybody clear what I am doing.